Dallas Art Institute

-The Dallas Art Institute (1926-1946) was the first art school to offer instruction in a variety of fields in the southern United States.
+The Dallas Art Institute (1926–1946) was the first art school to offer instruction in a variety of fields in the southern United States.
 It was founded in 1926 by artists Olin H. Travis and Kathryne Hail Travis and operated until it was closed by the Dallas Museum of Art trustees in 1946.

 History

 The Dallas Art Institute was founded in 1926 in downtown Dallas, Texas.
-The founders, artists Olin Travis and his wife Kathryne Hail Travis, had just returned to Dallas (Olin's hometown) after receiving arts educations at the School of the Art Institute of Chicago.
+The founders, artists Olin Travis and his wife Kathryne Hail Travis, had just returned to Olin's hometown of Dallas after receiving arts educations at the School of the Art Institute of Chicago.
 Inspired by what they learned there, they were eager to encourage the local art scene by founding the first institution to offer a variety of arts courses in the south.
-Olin H. Travis served as director of the Art Institute from its founding in 1926 until 1941.
+Travis served as director of the Art Institute from its founding in 1926 until 1941.

 In 1930, the Dallas Art Institute secured non-profit status in moving to the grounds of the Civic Federation of Dallas, and thus needed to organize a board of trustees to govern the school.
 According to the terms of their charter the number of trustees must never exceed 20 or drop below 10, with the inaugural board consisting of 13 people, including noted illustrator Margaret Scruggs-Carruth.
 At this time, architect Thomas D. Broad was chosen to act as the school's first executive director to facilitate communications between the board and the Art Institute.